Gemlik: Geography

 Gemlik was built on a plain which is bordered on three sides by mountains, with the Samanli Mountains lying from southeast to the northwest.
 There is a large plain spanning much of the east end of Gemlik to the coast.
-Karsak Stream, which originates at İznik Lake, divides this plain and town center into two parts.
+Karsak Stream, which originates at Lake Iznik, divides this plain and town center into two parts.

 The Gulf of Gemlik, often called fig port of Kilyos (in reference to the ancient name of the town), is 35 km from east to west, 10–15 km from north to south, and 100–150 meters deep.
 For many years, this gulf had been used for docking ships, but now it serves as a tourist attraction.

 The largest river in the area is Karsak, gurgles from İznik Lake and spilles to Gulf of Gemlik.

-In rural areas of Gemlik District mostly covered by Olive trees and Pines on the Samanlı Mountains.
+In rural areas of Gemlik District mostly covered by olive trees and pines on the Samanlı Mountains.

+Composition

+There are 35 neighbourhoods in Gemlik District: